Best Hotels in Bangkok: Riverside Luxury to Boutique Shophouses (2026)

 Price: THB 3,000–8,000/night (~€80–213) | Location: 757/1 Somdej Prapinklao Road, Thonburi

 Praya Palazzo is the most atmospheric boutique hotel in Bangkok — a converted 1920s palace on the Chao Phraya, accessible only by the hotel’s own river ferry (from the Phra Arthit pier, the boutique neighborhood on the Old Town bank).
-The 17 rooms in the original palace, the riverside garden, and the extraordinary isolation from Bangkok’s traffic make it the most peaceful hotel in the city.
+The 17 rooms in the original palace, the riverside garden, and its remarkable isolation from Bangkok’s traffic make it one of the most peaceful hotels in the city.

 Once Again Hostel (by Life Space) — Design Hostel